ii0606226/gdrive-compendium/README.md

 Getting a custom client ID for use with Google Drive.
 I didn't see any profit from it while trying to run it.
 I haven't seen problems that could be solved by it.
 Don't ask me what is it for.

+[https://github.com/ii0606226/TinGen](https://github.com/ii0606226/TinGen) - at the time of writing mainline TinGen has a bug that leads to creation of empty index files.
+If you're hit by it - try the fork from this link.

 ## Helpful reads: